-The Florida Center for Early Childhood is home to the State’s first and only Fetal Alcohol Diagnostic and Intervention Clinic.
+The Florida Center for Early Childhood is home to the State’s first and only Fetal Alcohol Spectrum Disorders (FASD) Clinic.
 The purpose of the clinic is to diagnose issues related to prenatal alcohol exposure, as well as to provide education and training statewide on FASD.

-FASD is an umbrella term describing the range of effects that can occur in an individual whose mother drank alcohol during pregnancy.
-Fetal Alcohol Spectrum Disorder (FASD) is the most common and severe of the disorders.
+FASD is an umbrella term describing the range of effects that can occur in an individual who was prenatally exposed to alcohol.
 Each year in the U.S. between 35,000 and 40,000 babies are born with a fetal alcohol spectrum disorder.
 Fetal Alcohol Syndrome(FAS)is the most severe of the disorders.

 For more information contact

 Most individuals with FASD are never diagnosed.
-Problems related to pre-natal alcohol exposure can include language, motor and cognitive delays which can include mental retardation, facial abnormalities, heart defects, and vision and hearing problems.
+Problems related to pre-natal alcohol exposure can include language, motor and cognitive delays which can include intellectual disabilities, facial abnormalities, heart defects, and vision and hearing problems.
 Problems associated with FASD tend to intensify as children become adults.

 The younger the child is diagnosed or identified with FASD and appropriate interventions and services are initiated, the higher the probability they will live independently and function well in society.
 To request an appointment with the FASD Clinic, click here.